 - You were having an emergency

 - The size of the baby does not allow for buckling up

 - The child has a medical condition that prevents you from restraining the child properly

 Can't get a solid defense?
-DoNotPay can help you by appealing on your behalf.
+DoNotPay can help you by .
 You will only need to provide us with a photo of your ticket and some details on what happened.
 We will draft an appeal letter and hopefully get your seatbelt ticket dismissed.

 When you contest a ticket with a solid defense, you can skip court appearances, paying hefty fines, filing paperwork, and risking raised insurance premiums.
 You also don't need to break the bank to get a lawyer for that.
 You can get help from the comfort of your home by using DoNotPay.

 Our app offers the easiest and quickest way to contest a seatbelt ticket.
 Get your ticket dismissed by following these steps: